-Our proprietor and senior consultant, Dr. Nathan A. Schaumleffel, holds a Ph.D. in Recreation, Youth, and Community Development from the University of Illinois at Urbana-Champaign.
+Our proprietor and senior consultant, Dr. Nathan A. Schaumleffel, holds a Ph.D. in Recreation, Sport, & Tourism with a focus in Youth and Community Development from the University of Illinois at Urbana-Champaign.
 He also holds a M.S.Ed. in the Administration of Recreation and Park Systems and a B.S. in Recreation Program Services both from Southern Illinois University Carbondale where he was named the Recreation Alumnus of the Year in 2014.
 He also earned an A.A. and A.S. from Southwestern Illinois College.

-Currently, Dr. Schaumleffel is a consulting partner for the Indiana Youth Institute and the National Association of Park Foundations, as well as a certified Advisor to conduct leadership assessments and provide leadership advising for Lion's Lead through a unique partnership with Ray Hoskins & Associates.
+Currently, Dr. Schaumleffel is a consulting partner for the Indiana Youth Institute, Mentor Indiana, and the National Association of Park Foundations, as well as a certified Advisor to conduct leadership assessments and provide leadership advising for Lion's Lead through a unique partnership with Ray Hoskins & Associates.
 Dr. Schaumleffel is also serving as an online instructional design consultant for the Nonprofit Leadership Alliance's Leaderosity online training platform for the Effective Staff Supervision for Nonprofit Organizations course.
-He is also serving as Driven Strategic's senior consultant on an innovative multi-year program evaluation project with Five Rivers MetroParks in Dayton, Ohio., as well as a multi-year project to create a new park foundation for Brownsburg, Indiana and plan and launch their first capital campaign.
-He is also a registered Professional Fundraising Consultant with the Indiana Attorney General.
+He is also serving as Driven Strategic's senior consultant on an innovative multi-year program evaluation project with Five Rivers MetroParks in Dayton, Ohio., as well as a multi-year project to create a newpark foundation for Brownsburg, Indiana and plan and launch their first capital campaign.
+Dr. Schaumleffel is currently providing organizational development consultation to St. Benedict Classical Catholic School and Video Game Palooza, Inc. He is also a registered Professional Fundraising Consultant with the Indiana Attorney General.

-Additionally, Dr. Schaumleffel is serving as a strategic planning consultant to Juvenile Detention Alternatives Initiative - Hendricks County; developing succession planning training for the Board of Directors of 501 (c) Agencies Trust; and facilitating volunteer engagement auditing and action planning for Special Olympics Indiana.
+Additionally, Dr. Schaumleffel is serving as a mentor program development and evaluation consultant to Turning Point Domestic Abuse Services, while he recently finished developing succession planning training for the Board of Directors of 501 (c) Agencies Trust; and finished facilitating volunteer engagement auditing and action planning for Special Olympics Indiana.

 Dr. Schaumleffel recently finished serving as the strategic planning consultant for Special Olympics Indiana; a volunteer engagement consultant for Newfields: A Place for Nature and the Arts (formerly the Indianapolis Museum of Art); a nonprofit governance consultant to the Decatur County Soccer Club, as well as served as a professional coach to the Executive Director of the Hammond Education Foundation.